google/dataflow-ml-starter/README.md

-│   └── openimage_10.txt    <- A sample test data that contains the gcs file path for each image ├── pyproject.toml          <- The TOML format Python project configuration file ├── requirements.dev.txt    <- Packages for the development such as `pytest` ├── requirements.txt        <- The auto-generated packages for the production environment ├── requirements.prod.txt   <- Packages for the production environment and produces `requirements.txt` ├── setup.py                <- Used in `python setup.py sdist` to create the multi-file python package ├── src                     <- Source code for use in this project
+│   └── openimage_10.txt    <- A sample test data that contains the gcs file path for each image ├── pyproject.toml          <- The TOML format Python project configuration file ├── requirements.dev.txt    <- Packages for the development such as `pytest` ├── requirements.prod.txt   <- Packages for the production environment and produces `requirements.txt` ├── setup.py                <- Used in `python setup.py sdist` to create the multi-file python package ├── src                     <- Source code for use in this project